detarkende/stremio-ncore-addon/README.md

   - Needs enough free space where the downloaded files will fit.
   - This computer should ideally always be on (because it needs to seed the files back to nCore)
 - A device that can run Stremio (newer LG/Samsung Smart TVs, an Android TV box, or just a laptop/PC)
-- Your own domain name with HTTPS (tutorials coming soon...)
-  - If you use Stremio on computer or an Android TV box and you don't want to share the addon with your friends and family, then this step can be optional.

 </details>